jrwalk/jrwalk.github.io/index.md

 <p>I'm interested in clean energy technology, open-source code development,
 data science, exploring the frontiers of plasma physics, aerospace, and computer building.
-I'm currently a researcher in nuclear fusion energy at MIT's Alcator C-Mod tokamak experiment, where I have worked in varying capacities since my sophomore year, completing my doctorate in September 2014.
+I'm currently a researcher in <a href="/pages/fusionprimer">nuclear fusion energy</a> at MIT's Alcator C-Mod tokamak experiment, where I have worked in varying capacities since my sophomore year, completing my doctorate in September 2014.
 I'm always interested in new challenges!</p>